Your Ultimate Guide to Live a Zero Waste Lifestyle

 We all know how much of a waste it is to use plastic wrapping papers to wrap our gifts.
 This waste can easily be stopped if only we switch to using reusable cotton produce bags that can be recycled and used multiple times without causing damage to the environment.

-2. Use steel tiffin boxes to store your food instead of plastics:
+2. Use steel lunch boxes to store your food instead of plastics:

 Food is one of the most important aspects of our lives.
-And the best way to store food without the help of plastic packets is to use steel tiffin boxes.
-Not only are they more environment-friendly, but you also don’t have to keep buying tiffin boxes every alternate month to store your leftovers.
+And the best way to store food without the help of plastic packets is to use steel lunch boxes.
+Not only are they more environment-friendly, but you also don’t have to keep buying lunch boxes every alternate month to store your leftovers.